API Reference

 color("[italic rgb(0,200,100)]I'm italic and green!")Reset

-[/] resets all active styles and colors. color() and most macros also append a reset automatically at the end of every string.
+[/] resets all active styles and colors.
+All c* macros also append a reset automatically at the end.

 Prefix a [ with \ to treat it as a literal bracket instead of a tag.